Momoland: 2018: Great! and Fun to the World

 On January 3, 2018, the group released their third EP, Great! along with the single "Bboom Bboom".
 The same month, Russian girl group Serebro accused the group of plagiarizing their song "Mi Mi Mi" with "Bboom Bboom".
 The composer of "Bboom Bboom", Shinsadong Tiger, denied the allegations by pointing out that "the bass line [is] commonly heard in retro house or electro swing genres, as well as the 4-stanza chord."
 The group held promotional events in Tokyo and Osaka from February 28 to March 4, 2018.
 A showcase was also held at Tower Records in Shibuya.

 On June 26, 2018, the group's fourth EP Fun to the World was released, with the single "Baam".
 On August 9, 2018, the group became the first girl group and the second act to earn a Platinum certification on Gaon Music Chart, for the streams of "Bboom Bboom".
 In June 2018 the group released Japanese versions of their singles "Baam", "Boom Boom", and "I'm So Hot", and held concerts in Tokyo and Osaka several few months later.
 The group also signed with King Records and released their album in Japan.

+In the summer of 2018 the group was the subject of a 5 part television miniseries called "Momoland in Saipan", a reality show which chronicled their music video production in the heart of the Northern Marians Islands in the south pacific; the project was supported by the Marianas Visitors Authority and aired in Korea on KBS World TV, and worldwide on Apple TV.
+In October the group was the subject of another reality television show, Lepiej późno niż wcale, a Polish reality-travel show, in which the members trained the show contestants in how to sing and dance like music stars.